MichaelTMiyoshi/DataProjectNBAData/README.md

 It also obviously includes working with a few different modules (Pandas, MatPlotLib, Plotly, NumPy) that help to organize and visualize data.
 Which was the main goal of the project.

+One more thing.
+I did not do any robust error checking.
+So if you put in a bad option, you might crash the program.
+Most notably, when you want to display a column of data, if you either put in the column number or an incorrect (not there) column name, you will get errors.